Hardiness zones

 Disease and pests: Slugs

 Additional comments: There are many named cultivars.
 Shasta daisy is an old fashioned garden cut flower plant that is a wonderful border perennial for any mesic garden.
-Shasta daisy performs well in Flagstaff and Prescott gardens during summer months.
+Shasta daisy performs well in Flagstaff, Prescott, and Payson gardens during summer months (actually better than Phoenix.
 Flowers sometimes attract bees.